ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

     * 1 = Pass
     * 3 = Suspect
     * 4 = Fail
-1. The variable should use the CF [Ancillary Data](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html#ancillary-data) approach to indicate its association with the data variable.
-Specifically, it will:
-    1. Be referenced by the data variable using the attribute: **`ancillary_variables: 'quartod_aggregate_variable_name'`** (where 'quartod_aggregate_variable_name' can be any valid CF variable name).
-    1. Include the **`aggregate_quality_flag`** standard name attribute (e.g. **`standard_name: aggregate_quality_flag`**) indicating that this flag comprises the aggregate of one to many individual quality tests performed on the data (i.e. the "Aggregate/Rollup" flag).  **Note:** the CF Standard Names table includes several names intended to represent quality control test results - these should be used alongside the Aggregate/Rollup flag to represent individual QARTOD test results.
-For the full set of names, see the [QARTOD/Quality Control](#quality-controlqartod) section of the profile
-    1. Optionally include a **`references`** attribute that contains a URI to an online resource describing details of the QC test, including code and/or parameters used in calculating it.
-This is more relevant to individual QC test ancillary variables that collectively make up the aggregate/rollup variable, however it may still be included here if desired
+1. The value of the rollup flag should be the *worst* result out of all of the individual tests.
+It's called a "Summary Flag" in the [QARTOD Data Flags](https://github.com/ioos/ioos_qc/blob/master/ioos_qc/qartod.py#L46-L77) manual (pg 3).
+    * Here's how it's done in the [ioos_qc library](https://github.com/ioos/ioos_qc/blob/3d8efba12644eb37b9ef35e6cdcf35189e789075/ioos_qc/qartod.py#L49-L80) with the [corresponding test](https://github.com/ioos/ioos_qc/blob/3d8efba12644eb37b9ef35e6cdcf35189e789075/tests/test_qartod.py#L1096-L1113).
+1. The variable should have a standard name attribute of **`aggregate_quality_flag`**.
+See the [QARTOD](#quality-controlqartod) section above for more information.
 1. NDBC should exclude any values that are QC fail (and missing) but include everything else (not eval, pass, suspect) <br> <br>

-Additional guidance for populating the 'Aggregate/Rollup' flag:

-* Pick the worst result out of all of the individual tests and promote that.
-It's called a "Summary Flag" in the [QARTOD Data Flags](https://github.com/ioos/ioos_qc/blob/master/ioos_qc/qartod.py#L46-L77) manual (pg 3).
-* Here's how it's done in the [ioos_qc library](https://github.com/ioos/ioos_qc/blob/master/ioos_qc/qartod.py#L46-L77) with the [corresponding test](https://github.com/ioos/ioos_qc/blob/master/tests/test_qartod.py#L766-L783).
-* Here is an example dataset that follows these requirements: [https://erddap.sensors.axds.co/erddap/tabledap/humboldt-1.html](https://erddap.sensors.axds.co/erddap/tabledap/humboldt-1.html)
-<br> <br>

 Notes on GTS ingest and QC flagging:

 * Although having **`gts_ingest`** on both the dataset itself and each of its variables is redundant, it allows for more efficient querying across a large ERDDAP server
 * Some of the data that NDBC pulls never makes it to the GTS, but it still used in other NDBC products
 * If you set **`gts_ingest`** on a variable the NDBC doesn't care about, NDBC will just ignore it.
-* RAs may publish ancillary variables with results of individual QC tests, however NDBC will only examine contents of the **`qartod_aggregate`** variable for filtering purposes for GTS harvest.
+* RAs may publish ancillary variables with results of individual QC tests, however NDBC will only examine contents of the **`aggregate_quality_flag`** variable for filtering purposes for GTS harvest.

 <br><br>